Improvements to the TOEFL iBT® test are here! Get all the details about the upcoming TOEFL iBT test enhancements.

 Native-speaker English Accents

 ETS added these accents to better reflect the variety of native English accents you may encounter while studying abroad.

 Below are examples similar to what you might hear in the Speaking and Listening sections.

 Listen to a talk about the greenhouse effect (MP3).
 The lecturer is from Great Britain.

-In the Speaking section, only items 1 and 2 of the six tasks may have accented speech.
+In the Speaking section, only item 1 of the 4 tasks may have accented speech.
 Below are two examples similar to what you might hear.
 The speakers are from Great Britain.
 In each instance, the example is 15 seconds long, and you would have 45 seconds to respond.